matthewcheok/MCBlurredModalController/README.md

 ## License

-Realm+JSON is under the MIT license.
+MCBlurredModalController is under the MIT license.